hampgoodwin/GoLuca/README.md

 - [ ] Testing
     - [x] Add more unit tests, solitary and sociable
     - [x] Add Integration testing
-    - [ ] Add fail case account controller testing
+    - [x] Add fail case account controller testing
     - [ ] Add cursor testing for listing accounts
     - [ ] Add fuzzing
     - [ ] Create a seeder for a basic dev environment of data
     - [ ] Do some stress testing; how much data and we throw at & get out of this thing?
+    - [ ] Use httptest for tests instead of using the actual router...?
 - [ ] Optimize the get transactions call to use a single query; full join, order and then iterate to make transactions object
 - [ ] implement golang-migrate or similar db migration strategy
 - [ ] Add a stress testing system